nboutin109/Stock-and-news-tracker/README.md

 Uses Express for routing, Axios Node package for API calls, and Handlbars node package to render front-end.

 ## Usage
-To use this application, you can download and run with a local server on your device or use the live Heroku deployment here: https://stock-and-news-tracker.herokuapp.com/
+To use this application, you can download and run with a local server on your device or use the live Heroku deployment here: <a href="https://stock-and-news-tracker.herokuapp.com/">https://stock-and-news-tracker.herokuapp.com/</a>

 ## Process overview
-Primarily run off the root level index.js which features code to run server and pulls the front and back-end routes from the routes folder.
+Primarily run off the root level index.js which features code to run the server and pulls the front and back-end routes from the routes folder.
 The public folder contains the HTML files that work in tandem with the Handlebar files from the views folder to render the user interface.